11 Government Business Loan Scheme That Get Instant Approval in 2025

 CLCSS scheme overview

 The Ministry of Small Scale Industries (SSI) created CLCSS to make technology upgrades easier for micro and small enterprises.
 This program helps businesses buy modern machinery and improve their production methods to boost their output and market position.
-SSI units, including tiny, khadi, village, and coir industrial units can benefit from this scheme.
+SSI units, including tiny, khadi, village, and coir industrial units, can benefit from this scheme.
 The government also launched a Special Credit Linked Capital Subsidy Scheme (SCLCSS) under the National SC-ST Hub scheme to support SC/ST entrepreneurs.

 CLCSS eligibility